 Experience and training: No experience or specific training is required.

-Qualifications: Web surfers are required to have self-discipline, a keen eye for details, a logical mind and good memory.
+Qualifications: Web surfers are required to have self-discipline, a keen eye for details, a logical mind, and good memory.
 Those who freelance generally work on a contract or job basis.
 They have to frequently adjust their workday to suit their clients’ schedules and deadlines.
-Web surfers often work under pressure to please existing clients and have to be proactive to find new ones to maintain a steady income.
+Web surfers often work under pressure to please existing clients and have to be proactive to find new ones to maintain a steady income and financial security.